Quantum Communications

 The UK government has a well developed National Quantum Strategy.
 One of five quantum missions announced in December 2023 is to ensure that by 2035, there will be accessible, UK-based quantum computers capable of running 1 trillion operations and supporting applications that provide benefits well in excess of classical supercomputers across key sectors of the economy.

-The Quantum Communications Hub
+The Integrated Quantum Networks (IQN) Hub

 The UK National Quantum Technologies Programme